Selimiye Mosque, Deggendorf

-Background and construction
+History

 The Turkish-Islamic Community in Deggendorf and its cultural center were both founded on 22 July 1987 in the Stadt-Au part of Deggendorf.
 The mosque was later built in 1996 in the Fischerdorf district, but had to be demolished and replaced after the flood disaster in 2013, also affecting Deggendorf.
-The architect of the project was Christian Illner.
-After 2 years, the mosque was finally opened in 2016, but immediately met with criticism because the minaret was 2 meters higher than allowed, which meant that it had to be shortened.
+After two years, the mosque was opened in 2016, and was immediately met with criticism because the minaret was 2 m higher than allowed.
+The minaret was subsequently shortened.

-Mosque
+Architecture

-The mosque has a modern architectural style in the shape of a black rectangle.
-In front of the mosque there is a large parking lot with space for 48 cars, a small kiosk and tents for those breaking their fast during the month of Ramadan.
-The area of the mosque is about 3,456 square meters.
-The mosque has two floors and is divided in the middle into a women's area and a men's area.
+Designed by Christian Illner, the mosque has a contemporary architectural style in the shape of a black rectangle.
+In front of the mosque there is a 48-car parking lot, a small kiosk, and tents for those breaking their fast during Ramadan.
+Set over c.3456 m2, the mosque has two floors and is divided in the middle into a women's area and a men's area.

 In the upper area is the prayer room, which can accommodate around 230 people in the lower men's area and 70 in the upper women's area.
 On the men's side of the mosque, next to the prayer room, there is a small library, a Quran course, a youth room and the imam's office.
 The carpet of the prayer room is red and the walls are decorated with calligraphy, Quran verses, the names of Allah, some prophets and the Sahaba.
 The imam's chair, the mihrab and the minbar are located in the front row, while at the back there is a small area for the muezzin.

 In the lower area there are two large common rooms that are used for prayer when there is no space in the actual prayer room and for Iftar in the month of Ramadan, where the community provides Iftar every Friday.
-On the roof there is a golden dome that is 4 meters high and next to the mosque there are three flags (DITIB, Germany and Turkiye) and a 16 meter high minaret.
+On the roof there is a golden dome that is 4 meters high and next to the mosque there are three flags (DITIB, Germany and Turkiye) and a c.16 m minaret.